Oreo Pancakes

 - Cocoa Powder: Since we're using both baking soda and powder, natural or dutch process cocoa can be used.
 Just make sure it is unsweetened.

-- Baking Soda: It works by releasing carbon dioxide gas when it’s exposed to heat.
-This causes the batter to expand and rise, leading to a fluffy hotcake.
+- Baking Soda: It works by releasing carbon dioxide gas when combined with an acid like buttermilk.
+This causes the batter to expand and rise right away.

 - Batter: It is okay if it is on the thick side.
 If it is so thick that you can't easily pour it add a little more milk.